-We failed to complete required sampling for monthly bacteriologicals for the month of May 2004, and therefore were in violation of monitoring and reporting requirements.
-Because we did not take the required number of samples, we did not know whether the contaminants were present in your drinking water.
-The monitoring period was 05/01/2004 through 05/31/2004.
+We failed to complete required sampling for total coliform during the month of April and therefore were in violation of monitoring and reporting requirements.
+Because we did not take the required number of samples, we did not know whether the contaminants were present in your drinking water, and we are unable to tell you whether your health was at risk during that time.
+The monitoring period was 4/01/05 through 4/30/05.
+Sampling resumed in May.